Active asteroid: Dimorphos

 By smashing into the asteroid moon of the binary asteroid 65803 Didymos, NASA's Double Asteroid Redirection Test spacecraft made Dimorphos an active asteroid.
 Scientists had proposed that some active asteroids are the result of impact events, but no one had ever observed the activation of an asteroid.
 The DART mission activated Dimorphos under precisely known and carefully observed impact conditions, enabling the detailed study of the formation of an active asteroid for the first time.
 Observations show that Dimorphos lost approximately 1 million kilograms after the collision.
 Impact produced a dust plume that temporarily brightened the Didymos system and developed a 10000 km-long dust tail that persisted for several months.
 The DART impact is predicted to have caused global resurfacing and deformation of Dimorphos's shape, leaving an impact crater several tens of meters in diameter.
 The impact has likely sent Dimorphos into a chaotically tumbling rotation that will subject the moon to irregular tidal forces by Didymos before it will eventually return to a tidally locked state within several decades.

+The problem of threshold detection

+The definition of comet is, in principle, the presence of volatiles such as water ice.
+In practice, composition usually cannot be measured directly for distant, faint bodies, so most comets are identified by having transient, unbound atmospheres (usually made visible by the scattering of sunlight from entrained micron-sized dust particles) — a coma, and/or tail.
+Asteroids, then, are defined as non-cometary.

+Whether a coma or tail is detected on a given object depends strongly on the parameters of the observing system used.
+Activity is transient in nature (see e.g. 3552 Don Quixote), and its presence or absence are only qualitative.
+A puny telescope may not reveal a coma that is easily rendered visible by a more powerful one.
+There is neither an agreed quantitative ice fraction with which to divide comets from asteroids nor, more importantly, any reliable way to measure the ice fraction in a small body.
+The simple labels "asteroid" or "comet" then are inadequate for the continuum phenomena.

+A small Solar-System body is observationally an active asteroid if, despite a low-inclination and low-eccentricity orbit, a coma and/or tail are visible.
+This is phenomenological, yet some objective measurement is possible.
+Small bodies (km-scale) are below the resolution limit of all but the largest telescopes; the bodies should then appear as "pointlike" (specifically, the point spread function of the telescope).
+Comas, and especially tails, are significantly larger than nuclei; they are more likely to exceed the resolution limit and be "extended objects" in that telescope configuration.

+The OSIRIS-REx mission, despite directly targeting 101955 Bennu, failed to detect its activity on its approach in September 2018.
+Activity was then apparent from Bennu orbit, in 2019.